-Bostonese-to-English title translation: “Hello, Learn Your Three R’s.”
-Nestled next to the far more expansive and interesting Thomas Lee House (CTMQ visit here!) in East Lyme is this little one-room schoolhouse museum.
+Bostonese-to-English title translation of the title above: “Hello, Learn Your Three R’s.”
+Nestled next to the far more expansive and interesting Thomas Lee House Museum is this little one-room schoolhouse museum.

 I won’t lie to you: There is really nothing about this schoolhouse that sets it apart from the others scattered around the state.
-(Though the Nathan Hale Schoolhouse in East Haddam is unique.)
 There are old desks and chairs and an old slate board and some old lesson plans.
 But the story here is more about the Lee family next door and how the school came into being.

 The first record of a school in the neighborhood of the Lee House is January 7, 1733 when the Second Ecclesiastical Society of Lyme voted to establish a school midway between Thomas Lee’s and Quarrels Smith’s homes.
 This is notable only because “Quarrels” is the coolest 18th century name I’ve ever come across.